henryriveraCS/windows-management/README.md

 # windows-management
-Some scripts for easier management of users/licenses in AAD.
+WIP - Some scripts for easier management of users/licenses in AAD.

+In order to use GraphClientProvider.cs you'll need:
+<code>Microsoft.Graph</code>

-In order to use CreateADUser.cs you'll need the following libraries:
+In order to use CreateADUser.cs you'll need:
 <code>System.DirectoryServices, System.DirectoryServices.AccountManagement</code>

 In order to use the powershell scripts you'll need: